 - Behave at work, leisure and school

 - Cope with anxiety, ageing, depression, disability, disaster, accidents and other losses in their lives

 Our psychologists can assist you at many points and in many aspects of your life.
 Their major contribution is to help you function better, whatever your life or work situation may be and to prevent ill health and from other problems developing.

 We all experience life’s difficulties and at times can benefit from the expertise of a trained psychologist.
 You may be surprised to learn that most people who visit psychologists are well adjusted people experiencing stress in their lives or seeking help with difficult decisions.

 Psychologists can help you discover and use your own resources to solve problems of everyday living.

 When Should I consult a Psychologist?

 People consult a psychologist for many reasons.
-Some of these reasons include – Marital and family problems, stress and tension, anxiety and panic attacks, depression, unresolved grief, sexual and sleeping difficulties, fears and phobias, shyness, pain, eating and weight control problems, children’s learning behaviour and management problems, when people fail to come to terms with their divorce, hypertension, migraines and headaches, intellectual disabilities, child bed wetting and tantrums, relationship problems and addictions.
+Some of these reasons could be either work or personal related.
+These reasons include – Marital and family problems, stress and tension, anxiety and panic attacks, depression, unresolved grief, sexual and sleeping difficulties, fears and phobias, shyness, pain, eating and weight control problems, children’s learning behaviour and management problems, when people fail to come to terms with their divorce, hypertension, migraines and headaches, intellectual disabilities, child bed wetting and tantrums, relationship problems and addictions.

 People also consult psychologists when they are planning to enhance their lives.
 For example, to improve relationships, become better parents and/or teachers, to make happier workplaces, for personal growth and career planning, to improve sports performance and other areas to maximise one’s potential.